 Instalment Payments of Contributions and Premiums

-Most individuals pay their income tax throughout the year through source deductions (that is, amounts withheld from their income).
+Most individuals pay their income tax throughout the year through source deductions (amounts withheld from their income).
 However, if you have income from which tax is not withheld, you may be required to pay your income tax in instalments.

-Instalment payments (also called quarterly payments) are partial payments you make periodically to cover your income tax for the year and, where applicable:
+Instalment payments are partial payments you make periodically throughout the year to cover your income tax for the year and, where applicable: